LFergusson/ghcp_user_cost_centre_management/README.md

 # GitHub Enterprise Cost Centre Membership

-PowerShell 7 tooling that assigns GitHub Enterprise Copilot users to cost centres from a CSV, plus a companion script that generates that CSV from an Entra ID group.
+PowerShell scripts that assigns GitHub Enterprise Copilot users to cost centres from a CSV, plus a companion script that generates that CSV from an Entra ID group.

 The cost‑centre API logic mirrors the [`github/cost-center-automation`](https://github.com/github/cost-center-automation)